NidhitheCoder/brad-js/advanced_JS/read.md

 ### Arrow functions
 - Arrow functions are anonymous and change the way this binds in functions.
 It makes our code more concise  and simplifies functions scoping and this keyword.

+### rest operator and spread operator
+- Many javascript build in functions support an arbitory number of arguments such as.

+### Global Object
+- the global object provides  variables and functions that are available anywhere.
+By default, those that are build into the language or the environment .
+Recently gobal This was added to the language.
+As a standerdised name for a global object , that should be supported accross  all environment.